-Biden’s Push for universal pre-k: How vital is early childhood education?
+Biden’s push for universal pre-k: How vital is early childhood education?

 ALBANY, N.Y.
-(NEWS10) — President Biden is set to address a joint session of congress on Wednesday evening for his first address.
+(NEWS10) — President Biden is set to address a joint session of Congress on Wednesday evening for his first address.
 There, he plans to announce his plan on a spending package.
-The proposal includes a 200-million dollar re-investment into education with funding toward Universal pre-K for all three- and four-year-olds.
+The proposal includes a $200 million reinvestment into education with funding toward Universal pre-K for all 3- and 4-year-olds.

 “When you can start that process in that three and four-year-old program, developmentally when they are ready, using the activities that are meant for their age and development, you will have that success.”